percona/pmm-doc/docs/details/postgresql.md

 `POSTGRES_SSL_CERT_PATH` -> [postgres-ssl-cert-path](https://www.postgresql.org/docs/14/libpq-connect.html#LIBPQ-CONNECT-SSLCERT)
 :   This parameter specifies the file name of the client SSL certificate.

 By default, communications between the PMM server and the database are not encrypted.
-In order to secure a connection,please follow [PostgeSQL SSL instructions](https://www.postgresql.org/docs/14/ssl-tcp.html) and provide `POSTGRES_SSL_*` variables.
+In order to secure a connection, please follow [PostgeSQL SSL instructions](https://www.postgresql.org/docs/14/ssl-tcp.html) and provide `POSTGRES_SSL_*` variables.

 **Example**

 To use PostgreSQL as an external database:

 * Generate all nessesary SSL certificates.
-* Deploy Percona Server with certificates under read-only rights and `grafana` user and group.
+* Deploy Percona Server with certificates under read-only permissions and grafana user and grafana group.
 * Attach pg_hba.conf and certificates to the PostgreSQL image.
 * Run PostgreSQL server.
 ```sh